The conjunctivitis is among the main causes of red eye.

-A useful approach to the diagnosis and treatment of conjunctivitis is that algorithmic which considers both the patient's ocular history and the results of the eye examination.
-The algorithm gives indications of the type of conjunctivitis based on the type of secretion and ocular symptoms, for example:
+A useful approach for the diagnosis and treatment of conjunctivitis is to algorithmic which considers both the patient's ocular history and the results of the eye examination.

 - one purulent or mucopurulent eye discharge is often related to bacterial conjunctivitis